apache/felix/readme.txt

 the project's varied product artifacts.

 + framework
-+ sandbox
++ project-xyz
 + tools

 The *framework* directory contains the source and build tree for the OSGi-compliant framework implementation.
-It is, of course, the primary product of this project.

-The *sandbox* directory contains a directory tree whereby project committers can store various experimental and working versions of code.
-Each committer that wishes to utilize the sandbox should create a subdirectory named after his/her apache username.

-e.g.

-- sandbox
-  + erodriguez
-  + rickhall
-  + tbennett
+The *project-xyz* is a placeholder for the various subprojects of Apache Felix.
+The subprojects cover other OSGi specifications like Declarative Services, Config Admin as well as other useful OSGi bundles.

-The *tools* directory contains a directory tree for various tools that may be developed in association with this project.
-One such tool is the maven-osgi-plugin currently under development for the MAVEN2 build system.
-A tools directory may itself have multiple products each requiring their own directory.
+The *tools* directory contains a directory tree for various build tools.

-e.g.

-- tools
-  - maven2
-    + maven-osgi-plugin

-As the project matures, we certainly may see other directories created to organize other types of products.